golubitsky/blog/_posts/2022-04-16-Practice-Log-3.md

 A harmonic analysis of the whole recording.
 Subtlety abounds.

+For voicings, in general, avoid 5ths — sometimes based on the pedal, and sometimes in the chords above (i.e. the ones before the "slash").

+I tuned to `A=442`.

 ## Bars 1-8 (A section, [0:00](https://youtu.be/bPAC6zt_1ZM?t=0))

 Bass pedal on the dominant `E♭`.
 Even during the tonic `A♭` chords, the pedal persists.